neurobin/MT7630E/README.md

 * rt2x00: Wi-Fi driver source code
 * btloader: Bluetooth firmware loader source code
-* firmware: Firmeare binary code (MT7650E234.bin is for Wi-Fi, mt76x0.bin is for Bluetooth)
+* firmware: Firmware binary code (MT7650E234.bin is for Wi-Fi, mt76x0.bin is for Bluetooth)

-2 .User Environment
+2. User Environment

 * OS version: Ubuntu 14.04 LTS / Linux Mint 17 LTS
 * Linux kernel version: 3.13 and 3.14

-3.Installation
+3. Installation

  * Open terminal in this directory or cd to this directory from terminal (cd path_to_the_directory)
  *  sudo chmod -R 777 *